THE ULTIMATE SHOULDER WORKOUT GUIDE

 1) SHOULDER MUSCLES ANATOMY

-The deltoid muscle is comprised of 3 sections: the front delt, middle delt and rear delt.
+The deltoid muscle is comprised of 3 sections: the front delt (anterior deltoid), middle delt (lateral deltoid) and rear delt (posterior deltoid).

 I’ll use my handy Muscle Markers to show you each area of the delts.